|New York Map Society

 Hall of Fame

-The society's first two "Hall of Fame" inductees are its co-founders:
+The society's first two "Hall of Fame" inductees are two of its

-Sy Amkraut and Alice Hudson.
-The society is forever indebted to
+founders: Sy Amkraut and Alice Hudson.
+The society is forever

 "It all began in the early 70s, when I spent a good deal of vacation time

 wandering the earth and waiting around while my wife, Joyce, shopped for